October 08, 2021

 As they complete school, girls will face many important questions like:

-Developing life skills will help girls prepare to answer these and other questions, carefully consider their options, the consequences of each, and make plans to help them achieve their goals.
+Developing life skills will help girls prepare to answer these and other questions, carefully consider their options, the consequences of each option and make plans to achieve their goals.